aflin/rampart/docs/source/sql-server-funcs.rst

      SYSTRIG              Systrig
      SYSMETAINDEX         Sysmetaindex

-Added in version 2.6.932060000.

-The optional ``mode`` argument is a string-folding mode in the same format as ; see the Vortex manual for details on the syntax and default.
+The optional ``mode`` argument is a string-folding mode in the same format as :ref:`sql-set:stringCompareMode`.
-If ``mode`` is unspecified, the current apicp :doc:`stringcomparemode <stringcompmode>` setting – with “+titlecase” added – is used.
-The ``mode`` argument was added in version 6.
+If ``mode`` is unspecified, the current :ref:`sql-set:stringCompareMode` setting – with “+titlecase” added – is used.

 sandr